agda/agda/doc/user-manual/tools/command-line-options.rst

 .. option:: InfectiveImport

-     Importing a file using e.g. :option;`--cubical` into one which doesn't.
+     Importing a file using e.g. :option:`--cubical` into one which doesn't.

 .. option:: InstanceNoOutputTypeName